• Recipes

 Japanese Style Bacon Wrapped Asparagus

-Bacon Wrapped Asparagus is enjoyed around the world, but try it Japanese-style as well.
-The texture of asparagus pairs well with the savory saltiness of bacon, creating a delightful dish.
+Bacon Wrapped Asparagus is enjoyed around the world, but be sure to try the Japanese-style version as well.
+The crisp texture of asparagus pairs well with the savory saltiness of bacon, creating a delightful dish.

 ↓ Step-by-Step Recipe